-Netlify recently launched the beta version of its Identity service, a JSON web token (JWT)-based user authentication service.
-I work on the Support team at Netlify, and I’ve seen firsthand that JWT and user management can be a little daunting.
-So, this post will provide both a closer look at JWT, as well as an overview on how to implement Netlify’s Identity service.
-By the way, JWT-based access control can be used with any JWT authentication provider, like Auth0 or a even a self-hosted server.
+This post provides a closer look at JWT, and an overview on how to implement Netlify’s Identity service.
+JWT-based access control can be used with any JWT authentication provider, like Auth0 or a even a self-hosted server.

 Storybook is built for React, so if you're using Preact you'll need to do a bit of configuration to get it going.
 This tutorial will help you get up and running with Storybook 3 and Preact.

 In the latest episode of JAMstack Radio, Brian invites Kent Dodds to the studio for a chat.
 Kent describes how he manages to actively contribute to open source projects while balancing a full-time job and a family.
 He also weighs in on why the developer community has over-reacted to the …

 Side projects are especially awesome when they help you solve a real-life problem.
 During a recent problem-solving expedition I encountered a roadblock that I’d bet prevents a lot of us developers from finishing our side projects: just because a solution is possible, doesn’t mean it’s …

 Starting today, managing your custom domain and DNS records on Netlify just got easier, with a redesigned Custom Domains card, and a whole new DNS zones tool.